 As you can see in the above conjugation chart, both woven and weaved are past participles of the verb weave.
 Past participles are used with helping verbs like has or had to indicate something that had already been completed at the time the speaker mentioned it.
 They form the perfect tenses.

 These two past participle forms, weaved and woven, are used in different contexts.
 When you are talking about the threading or interlacing of fabric or figurative, abstract elements, use woven.

 Weaved is only proper in one, limited sense (see below).

 What does weaved mean?
 Weaved is another past participle form of weave.
 As I’ve mentioned, weave has two important meanings as a verb.

-The first meaning has to do with the sewing of thread.
+The first meaning indicates interlacing yarns on a loom to create fabric.
 This can take a literal or figurative sense, and we went over this in the section above.

 The second meaning is to zigzag back and forth, like a gazelle weaving through the trees or a midfielder weaving through defenders.
 In this sense, weaved is the correct past participle form.

 - The detective weaved in and out of the crowd as he shadowed the suspect through Grand Central Station.

 - The thief’s path weaved into and out of several shops and booths on his way to the jewelry cart on 4th avenue.

 What is the Past Tense of Weave?